travoemily-fs/TeamCommunicationHub/README.md

 - [x] User presence and typing indicators function across channels

-- [x] One enhanced feature completed and functional
+- [] One enhanced feature completed and functional - HALFWAY ATTEMPTED :/

 - [] Offline message queuing works and syncs on reconnection